dwave-training/sudoku/README.md

 ## The Exercise

 Use the framework code provided to solve the Sudoku puzzle shown above.
-The rules provided describe three different types of constraints.
+The rules listed describe three different types of constraints.
 These constraints must be added to the constrained quadratic model to complete the exercise.

 ### Variable Definition